How Much Money Can I Save?

 Suggested Vacation Setting

 Don’t turn off your heating or cooling completely.
 Instead, ensure you have the proper humidity control and temperature by setting the thermostat to no lower than 55°F in the winter and no higher than 90°F in the summer.

 If you have any questions about how to properly program your thermostat for maximum savings, don’t hesitate to give us a call.
 We also install programmable and smart thermostats, like NEST.
-Contact Xtreme HVAC Service to make sure your thermostat is compatible with your heating and cooling system.
+Contact Xtreme HVAC Services to make sure your thermostat is compatible with your heating and cooling system.